scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 ### SLSA Provenance specification overview
 SLSA Provenance includes verifiable information about software artifacts describing where, when and how something was produced.
-It is required for SLSA compliance levels.
+It is required for all SLSA compliance levels.

 #### Predicate default format